jacksund/simmate/docs/contributing/maintainer_notes.md

 # Maintainers notes

+!!! note
-(currently this section is only relevant to @jacksund)
+    currently this section is only relevant to @jacksund

 To make a new release, you must follow these steps: